QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 Here :math:`w_{t+1} \sim {\cal N}(0,I)` and :math:`\Pi_{ij}` is
-the probability that the Markov state moves from state :math:`i` to state :math:`j` in one period.
-The variables :math:`T_t, b_{t, t+1}, b_{t,t+2}` are *control* variables chosen at :math:`t`, while the variables :math:`b_{t-1,t}, b_{t-2,t}` are endogenous state variables inherited from the past at time :math:`t` and
+the probability that the Markov state moves from state :math:`i` to state :math:`j` in one period

+The variables
+:math:`T_t, b_{t, t+1}, b_{t,t+2}` are *control* variables chosen at
+:math:`t`, while the variables :math:`b_{t-1,t}, b_{t-2,t}` are
+endogenous state variables inherited from the past at time :math:`t` and